-As a senior algorithm developer at Optibus inc. I research an develop cutting edge optimization algorithms in Optibus SAS product.
-We helping public transportation operators to reduce OPEX and improve operations and transportation planning.
+As a senior algorithm developer at Optibus inc. I research and develop cutting edge optimization algorithms in Optibus SAS product.
+We are helping public transportation operators to reduce OPEX and improve operations and transportation planning.
 Optibus is a young Israeli startup expanding rapidly, its market share is growing rapidly thanks to our cutting edge algorithms that win competitors in quality and in performance (Big time!).

-Developing optimization algorithms in Optibus SAS product, accelerating calculations, and dealing with memory and other infrastructure limitations while keeping the algorithm best achievements are part of my daily practice.
+Developing optimization algorithms in Optibus SAS product, accelerating calculations, and dealing with memory and other infrastructure limitations while keeping the algorithm best achievements are part of my daily practice. are

 As a path finding group member at Nova I was part of an exclusive team of ~10 PhD Colleagues all are in physics\engineering.
 As the only Mathematician I brought a different point of view to algorithms, modeling and general approaches on the new aspects being researched in the team (being led by Nova's CTO).

 Accelerating extrapolation and regression in multi-dimensional libraries, modeling physical systems (optics, reflectometry, spectroscopy, nano-metric scale metrology) and solving inverse problems were the main tasks I was being involved in.